 In 2019, the WPBSA appointed Neil Tomkins as its first dedicated Player Relations Manager, who provides a first point of contact across a wide variety of issues both on and off the table which affect the lives of its members.

-Neil is a former professional player and combined with a post-playing career in sports management is ideally suited for the new role of Player Relations Manager.
+Neil is a former professional player and combined with a post-playing career in sports management is ideally suited for the role of Player Relations Manager.
 A strategic thinker and someone who combines an ability to listen to others with forming strong opinions based on facts to find effective solutions are attributes which help him handle the broad range of player related issues.

 WPBSA Players: Annual General Meeting